Advertiser Disclosure

 Final Thoughts

 United Club memberships are now more expensive.
-If you have a membership currently, you can continue to enjoy it without changes until your next annual membership fee is due.
+If you have a membership currently, you can continue to use it without changes until your next annual membership fee is due.
 On that date, you’ll have to pay the higher price.

 United has also made changes by introducing a higher membership tier, All Access.
 This provides guest privileges and access to Star Alliance lounges, but it also costs much more than the individual plan.